16032022/DeepLearningAI_Code_Agents_HuggingFace_smolagents/README.md

 ❓ **What's Inside**
 - _Customized Code Examples_: Original examples from the courses have been reviewed, refined, and personalized for improved clarity and usability.
 - _Ready-to-Run Notebooks_: A pre-configured Jupyter notebook is provided for easy testing and modification, allowing you to quickly experiment with HuggingFace’s features.
-For detailed setup instructions, please refer to the [Setup Instructions](SETUP.md) file.
+For detailed setup instructions, refer to the [Setup Instructions](SETUP.md) file.
 - _Additional Resources_: Links to documentation, model hubs, and supplementary learning materials.